How to get rid of adware on your Mac

 Extensions are an important part of the browsing experience, but you shouldn’t have anything that you don’t recognize.
 For example, if the name of a pop-up isn’t familiar or you don’t know what it does, disable it.

 Disabling extensions in Safari

-- Go to Preferences > Extensions.
+- In Safari, go to Settings > Extensions.